 1. Note that the contracts proposed to be amended as set out in the table of point number 2 below were procured through the Municipality's Supply Chain Management Policy.

-2. Approve in principle that the contracts as set out in the table below be amended as reflected
+2. Note the reasons for the proposed amendments of the contracts as set out in the table below: